Jim Bretz: Hartford

 Prior to the start of the 1995 season, Bretz was hired as the head coach of Hartford, a position he held from 1995–1997.
 Hartford athletic director Pat Meiser-McKnett said of the hire, "[Bretz] is a seasoned Division I coach who we believe understands the broad picture of college athletics.
 Jim also brings to the program a high level of energy and integrity."

 In 1995, Bretz's first season, the Hawks went 14-25 (10-12 NAC).
 Prior to the season, many players that had played for or been recruited by previous head coach Moe Morhardt quit the program.
 The team played the season with a 16-man roster.
 Bretz said of the season: "I got rid of some problems and some players cut themselves.
 We wanted to find out who was going to be the backbone of the team. ...
 We were planning for the future: 'This is how we'll play, conduct ourselves on the road and handle tough situations.
 We didn't have a chance to win.
 We had a five-man pitching staff.
 You have to give credit to the guys who stuck it out."

 Hartford's best season under Bretz was 1996, when the team went 18-30-1 (10-14 NAC) and reached the NAC Tournament, where the Hawks finished third.
 After losing their opener to top-seeded Delaware, Hartford defeated #5 Northeastern and #2 Maine before being eliminated by Drexel.
 Following the 1997 season, in which Hartford missed the conference tournament, Bretz resigned for personal reasons.
 His overall record in three seasons at Hartford was 48-78-1.

 At Hartford, Bretz coached future Major Leaguer Earl Snyder, who played for the program from 1995–1998.
 Snyder played for the Cleveland Indians in 2002 and the Boston Red Sox in 2004.
 At Hartford, he set career records for home runs and RBI and was named to multiple all-conference and all-region teams.

 Bretz was a proponent of changing college baseball's bat rules while at Hartford.
 In 1996, the Richmond Times-Dispatch quoted him on the minus-5's then in use: "Across the board, something needs to be done.
 Somebody is going to get killed [because of metallic bats].
 It's going to happen.
 I guess we'll keep buying those bats until it does."
 In 1999, the NCAA adopted BESR standards to reduce the exit speed of baseballs off the bat.
 The NCAA made further reductions in bats' liveliness in the years following these new standards.

 Scouting career

 Bretz began working as a scout in the 2000s.
 He was the Northeast Supervisor for the Cleveland Indians from 2000–2001, and for the San Diego Padres from 2001-2015.
 He has held the same position for the Detroit Tigers since 2015.
-His signees include Will Venable, Andy Parrino, Brad Brach, Travis Jankowski, Luke Carlin, Nick Greenwood, Brett Kennedy, Brendan White, and Jason Foley.
+His signees include Will Venable, Andy Parrino, Brad Brach, Travis Jankowski, Luke Carlin, Nick Greenwood, Brett Kennedy, Brendan White, Jason Foley, Kevin McGonigle, and Ben Malgeri.